kaizen-ai/kaizenflow/README.md

 ## Contribution Guidelines

 ## License
-This project has been for educational purposes.
+This project has been for the educational purposes.

 ## Contact
 For more information, contact [Farhad Abasahl](mailto:farhad@umd.edu).